-- Full support for:

-- = (assignment);

-- =, <>, <, <=, >, >= and synonyms (comparison);

-- | (concatenation);

-- BETWEEN, IS [NOT] DISTINCT FROM, IN, ANY SOME and ALL. - Support for STARTING [WITH], LIKE and CONTAINING: - In versions 2.1-2.1.4 (as well as 2.5) an error is raised if the second operand is 32 KB or longer, or if the first operand is a BLOB with character set NONE and the second operand is a BLOB of any length and character set. - In versions 2.1.5 and up (as well as 2.5.1 and up), each operand can be a BLOB of any length and character set. - SELECT DISTINCT, ORDER BY and GROUP BY work on the BLOB ID, not the contents.
+- Full support for: - = (assignment); - =, <>, <, <=, >, >= and synonyms (comparison); - | (concatenation); - BETWEEN, IS [NOT] DISTINCT FROM, IN, ANY SOME and ALL. - Support for STARTING [WITH], LIKE and CONTAINING: - In versions 2.1-2.1.4 and 2.5, an error is raised if the second operand is 32 KB or longer, or if the first operand is a BLOB with character set NONE and the second operand is a BLOB of any length and character set. - In versions 2.5.1 and up (as well as 2.1.5 and up in the 2.1 branch), each operand can be a BLOB of any length and character set. - SELECT DISTINCT, ORDER BY and GROUP BY work on the BLOB ID, not the contents.
 This makes them as good as useless, except that SELECT DISTINCT weeds out multiple NULLs, if present.
 GROUP BY behaves oddly in that it groups together equal rows if they are adjacent, but not if they are apart. - Any issues with BLOBs in internal functions and aggregate functions are discussed in their respective sections.